kudulab/ops-base/README.md

  * `SKIP_PYTHON_TOOLS` - will not install tools from `setup/requirements.txt`

 By default docker is not installed, because docker configuration is platform specific.
 To install it quickly set `INSTALL_DOCKER`.

+### GUI setup

+`setup-gui/install.sh` should be executed only in workstation image or on the physical host.

+It is an opinionated set of GUI tools.
+Most importantly including pycharm to work on the python scripts.